proplot-dev/proplot/docs/format.rst

 `~proplot.rcmod.rc` **as your one-stop shop for changing global settings**.

-The `~proplot.rcmod.rc` object can be used to change built-in `~matplotlib.rcParams` settings, a few custom :ref:`rcSpecial` settings, and some magic :ref:`rcGlobal` settings that apply to groups of other settings and keep them synced – e.g., tick, spine, and tick label colors.
+The `~proplot.rcmod.rc` object can be used to change built-in `~matplotlib.rcParams` settings, a few custom :ref:`rcParams_new` settings, and some magic :ref:`rcGlobals` settings that apply to groups of other settings and keep them synced – e.g., tick, spine, and tick label colors.
 The global settings are tabulated in the `~proplot.rcmod` documentation.

-To modify any :ref:`rcGlobal` or `~matplotlib.rcParams` settings, you have three options:
+To modify any :ref:`rcGlobals` or `~matplotlib.rcParams` settings, you have three options:

 1. Change one global setting using ``plot.rc.name = value`` or ``plot.rc['name'] = value``.
    Note that, for `~matplotlib.rcParams` settings with ‘dots’ in their name, you will